-Coronary artery disease, high blood pressure, and aortic and mitral valve diseases may occur with sick sinus syndrome, although these diseases may have nothing to do with the syndrome.
+Coronary heart disease, high blood pressure, and aortic and mitral valve diseases may occur with sick sinus syndrome.
+However, these diseases may have nothing to do with the syndrome.

 Sick sinus syndrome is uncommon.
 Sinus bradycardia occurs more often than the other types of the condition.

 Tachycardias (rapid heart rhythms) that start in the upper chambers of the heart may be part of the syndrome.
 These include atrial fibrillation, atrial flutter, atrial tachycardia.
 A period of fast heart rates is often followed by very slow heart rates.